27 Best Travel Planning Tools and Apps

 If you are traveling to China, then you need to download the Didi app.
 In short, Didi is the Chinese version of Uber/ Lyft, and it’s the most popular ride-sharing app in China.

 Similar to Uber/ Lyft, you can use Didi to book different types of cars and services.
-The major difference is that Didi also calls taxis for you in addition to regular drivers and some services provide a premium service.
+The major difference is that Didi also calls taxis for you in addition to regular drivers, and some services provide a premium service.

-Without Didi it’s virtually impossible to flag down a taxi on the streets in China now.
+Without Didi, it’s virtually impossible to flag down a taxi on the streets in China now.

-Once you download the Didi App (there is an English version) you can register with your non-Chinese phone number or Wechat, another very important app in China that’s similar to WhatsApp but much more.
+Once you download the Didi App (there is an English version), you can register with your non-Chinese phone number or Wechat, another very important app in China that’s similar to WhatsApp but much more.

-There are four different categories on Didi, Luxe, Express, Premier and Taxi.
+There are four different categories on Didi: Luxe, Express, Premier, and Taxi.

-Express is similar to regular Uber and under Express there is “Express Pool” like Uber Pool, Express (like regular Uber/Lyft) and “Select”, which has newer cars and more experienced drivers.
+Express is similar to regular Uber, and under Express, there is “Express Pool” like Uber Pool, Express (like regular Uber/Lyft), and “Select”, which has newer cars and more experienced drivers.

-Premier is a service with professional drivers and drivers with 5 stars and hence more expensive.
-Payment with Didi is simple, you can add a foreign credit card or simply use cash.
+Premier is a service with professional drivers and drivers with 5 stars, and hence more expensive.
+Payment with Didi is simple; you can add a foreign credit card or simply use cash.

-Most Chinese people use Ali pay or WeChat Payment but as a traveler, you may not have those set up, so cash or credit card works better.
+Most Chinese people pay with AliPay or WeChat.
+But as a traveler, you may not have those set up, so cash or a credit card works better.

 Translate in China and elsewhere